 Research Exchange 2020 - Distanced and Digital Dance Potentialities

-Movement Art Practice (MAP) is delighted to launch their Residency Programme, the Research Exchange for 2020.
+Movement Art Practice (MAP) is delighted to announce the resident artists for the 2020 Research Exchange.

-MAP is inviting Expressions of Interest throughout June and received 31 applications from Aotearoa New Zealand and around the world, spanning an incredible range of themes and demographics.
-There are three residencies available all of which will be held throughout August culminating in a series of ‘Research Presentations’ on Saturday 29 August.
+MAP invited Expressions of Interest throughout June and received 31 applications from Aotearoa New Zealand and around the world, spanning an incredible range of themes and demographics.
+There are three residencies, all of which will be held throughout August culminating in a series of ‘Research Presentations’ on Saturday 29 August.

-The idea of an exchange and residency could allude to a location, however in this instance the location becomes the MAP website where the exchange occurs as the artists share their process as it unfolds.
+The idea of an exchange and residency can allude to a location, however in this instance the location becomes the MAP website, where the exchange occurs as the artists share their process as it unfolds.
 Artists will have free rein to share their research, process and outcomes on their own webpage.
-In addition all research presentations will be live streamed from wherever in the world the selected residency artists are based.
+In addition all research presentations will be live streamed from wherever in the world the residency artists are based.
 Each residency will stage an Instagram takeover on the MAP profile for one week.

-MAP will support the selected artists with a stipend, a digital consultant, materials and presentation budget.
+MAP are supporting the residencies artists with a stipend, a digital consultant, materials and presentation budget.
 With thanks to CNZ, the grant also gave MAP the opportunity to secure a live stream kit to stream high production and broadcast quality.